 Examples: Sour Patch Kids, SweeTarts, Pixie Stix

-While hard candies seem harmless, the constant exposure to sugar can be harmful to your teeth.
+While hard candies seem harmless, constant exposure to sugar can be harmful to your teeth.
 Since we suck on hard candies to make them dissolve, the more time our teeth are exposed to the sugars.
 Hard candies can also increase the risk of chipping or breaking a tooth.

 Examples: Lollipops, Jolly Ranchers, Runts, Lemon Heads, Lifesavers